List of mayors of Plymouth

 This is a list of some notable mayors and all the later lord mayors of the city of Plymouth in the United Kingdom.

-Plymouth had elected a mayor annually since 1439.
+Plymouth has elected a mayor annually since 1439.
 The city was awarded the dignity of a lord mayoralty by letters patent dated 6 May 1935.
 The dignity was granted as part of the silver jubilee celebrations of George V. When the city became a non-metropolitan borough in 1974 the honour was confirmed by letters patent dated 1 April 1974.